Exploiting Missing Data Remediation Strategies using Adversarial Missingness Attacks: Solving the Bi-level Problem

 The corresponding bi-level optimization problem is

-We use gradient descent on the upper level problem (the adversary's objective) to learn $\vphi$, the parameters of the missingness mechanism-- the specific parameterization of this missingness mechanism is described later in this section.
+We use gradient descent on the upper level problem (the adversary's objective) to learn $\vphi$, the parameters of the missingness mechanism; computation of the gradient with respect to $\vphi$ using the implicit function theorem is standard, and is described in Appendix~\ref{sec:blamm}.
+We call the resulting algorithm the Bi-level Formulation for Learning AM Mechanisms (BLAMM).
+A listing is provided as Algorithm~\ref{alg:blamm} in Appendix~\ref{sec:blamm}.
+Solvers that are more scalable \cite{zhangIntroductionBilevelOptimization2023} or more suitable to complex optimization problems such as deep learning \cite{shenSEALSafetyenhancedAligned2024,haoBilevelCoresetSelection2023} exist and can replace the exact solver we used.